M3ral/StuDocu/README.md

 I completed all the requirements of the challenge and covered most part of the tests for the components and the redux store.

-I started by setting up the reducer and the actions of the app.
+I started by setting up the reducer,the actions and the store of the app.
 After finishing with this task I moved to the layout of the page.
 I created PageLayout, a component that handles the positioning and responsiveness.

-Next thing to do was to build the components needed for the for this app.
-The biggest challenge was setting up the tooltip at the right positions.
+Next thing to do was to build the components needed for this app.
+The biggest challenge I had, was to set up the tooltip at the right positions.

 Small extra features that I added:
-    You can choose 4 different positions of the tooltip The form has a field validation and the submit button enables/disables according to the form fields validation.
+    You can choose 4 different positions of the tooltip (top, bottom, left and right) The form has a field validation and the submit button enables/disables according to the form fields validation.

 ## Available Scripts